Immunity to Increasing Condition Numbers of Linear Superiorization versus Linear Programming: Conclusions

 \section{Conclusions}

-In this paper we experimentally discussed the superiorization method and constrained optimization on a set of examplary linear problems with varying condition numbers and problem sizes with the aim of investigating and comparing their immunity to increasing condition numbers.
-Our experimental results are promising for the observed problem sizes, but more work needs to be done for larger instances to verify that the trend that we observed continues.
+In this paper we evaluate experimentally the superiorization method (SM) and constrained optimization algorithms on a set of exemplary linear problems with varying condition numbers and varying problem sizes with the aim of investigating and comparing their immunity to increasing condition numbers.
+These results expand on the results in \cite{linsup} and further show the strengths and weaknesses of linear superiorization and classical LP optimization algorithms.
+Our experimental results are promising for the observed problem sizes, and we are confident that the trend that we observed will continue for larger problem instances.

-The superiorization method and constrained optimization use the same input data which consists of a family of constraints obtained from the modeling process along with a user-chosen objective function.
+The superiorization method and constrained optimization algorithms use the same input data which consists of a family of constraints obtained from the modeling process along with a user-chosen objective function.
 But the two approaches aim at different end-points of their iterative processes.
 The easy accessibility of the superiorization methodology allows for quick implementations with the advance knowledge that the aim is not to reach a constrained optimum.
-At the same time the SM may compute its solutions at a lower runtime (in the case of scipy's simplex and revised simplex).
+At the same time the SM may compute its solutions at a lower runtime (in the case of simplex) and give better feasibility than the interior-point method.

 As superiorization is a relatively new concept, we expect that, with further tuning of its parameters it will continue to find a place as a computational model and tool in situations in which users do not wish to invest efforts in seeking a constrained optimal point but rather wish to find a feasible point which is “superior” in the sense of having a smaller or equal objective function value than that of a feasible point reached by the same feasibility-seeking algorithm.